 (f) may delegate any or all of his duties to the Vice-Chairperson, and

-(g) shall dialogue frequently with the General Manager regarding the activities of the Society.
+(g) shall dialogue frequently with the Executive Director regarding the activities of the Society.

 6.6 In the event that the Chairperson is unable to attend a meeting of the Executive Committee, the Board of Directors or Membership meeting of the Society, the Vice-Chairperson, or in the absence of the Vice-Chairperson, the Treasurer shall chair the meeting.

-6.7 The Vice-Chairperson shall assist the Chairperson in supervising the activities of the Society, including but not limited to monitoring the initiatives of the Society and the successes thereof, and in doing so provide advice to the General Manager.
+6.7 The Vice-Chairperson shall assist the Chairperson in supervising the activities of the Society, including but not limited to monitoring the initiatives of the Society and the successes thereof, and in doing so provide advice to the Executive Director.

-6.8 The Treasurer shall assist the Chairperson in supervising the activities of the Society, including but not limited to monitoring the finances of the Society and the reporting thereof, and in doing so provide advice to the General Manager.
+6.8 The Treasurer shall assist the Chairperson in supervising the activities of the Society, including but not limited to monitoring the finances of the Society and the reporting thereof, and in doing so provide advice to the Executive Director.

-6.9 The Executive Committee shall meet at the call of the Chair or General Manager.
+6.9 The Executive Committee shall meet at the call of the Chair or Executive Director.

 6.10 Decisions of the Executive Committee shall be made by consensus.
 In the event consensus cannot be reached, the dissenting opinion(s) will be recorded in the minutes of the meeting.